 Advanced special topics in the geological sciences.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.

 GRADUATE COURSES

 600. Seminar (1-3)

-Seminar (1-3)

 Refer to Class Schedule for lecture/laboratory format.

 Prerequisite: Consent of instructor.

 An intensive study in advanced geology.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit six units applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.

 609. Igneous Petrology (3)

-79. Igneous Petrology (3)

 Two lectures and three hours of laboratory.

-Prerequisite: Geological Sciences 525.
 Investigation of problems in igneous petrology, using petrography, geochemistry, and experimental methods.

 611. Metamorphic Petrology (3)

 Two lectures and three hours of laboratory.

 Investigation of problems in metamorphic petrology using petrography, geochemistry, and experimental methods.

-612. Carbonate Depositional Systems (3) Two lectures and three hours of laboratory.
-Prerequisites: Geological Sciences 507 and 524.
+612. Carbonate Depositional Systems (3)

+Two lectures and three hours of laboratory.

 Nature of carbonate deposition in marine environments.
 Examination of thin sections, hand samples, and outcrops.
 Literature examples of regional aspects of modern and ancient carbonate deposition.
 Mandatory field trip.

-5. Geology of Clays (3)
+615. Geology of Clays (3)

 Two lectures and three hours of laboratory.

-Prerequisite: Geological Sciences FOC or FOC

-615. Geology of Clays (3)

 Prerequisite: Geological Sciences 526 or 530.

 Systematic mineralogy of clays and routine methods of identification.
-Geologic interpretation of clay minerals with respect to environmental conditions or origin, deposition and place groupest and notetospic temperature to map of a supplicate that diagenesis.
+Geologic interpretation of clay minerals with respect to environmental conditions or origin, deposition and diagenesis.

-620. Blostratigraphy (3)
+620. Biostratigraphy (3)

 Two lectures and three hours of laboratory.

-Development of concepts and practices in stratigraphic and geochronologic synthesis critically reviewed in context of current knowledge of the fossil record. its importe for an institutional and a parameter
+Development of concepts and practices in stratigraphic and geochronologic synthesis critically reviewed in context of current knowledge of the fossil record.

 625. Paleoecology (3)

 Two lectures and three hours of laboratory.

 Prerequisites: Geological Sciences 506 and Biology 354.
-Problems and methods in the study of relationships between fossil organisms and their environment: interpretation of paleoenvironment, paleoclimate, and biologic relationships 629.
-Seminar: Advanced Studies in Stratigraphy (3) Two lectures and three hours of laboratory.
+Problems and methods in the study of relationships between fossil organisms and their environment: interpretation of paleoenvironment, paleoclimate, and biologic relationships among fossil organisms.
+629. Seminar: Advanced Studies in Stratigraphy (3) Two lectures and three hours of laboratory.